Our Los Angeles and Orange County California Immigration Attorneys

 Work permits are only available in conjunction with an immigration status that you already hold, or in conjunction with an application before USCIS for an immigration status.
 Common immigration statuses / applications include:

-Work permit applications take about 90 days to process at USCIS.
-Renewals should be sent 90 days before the expiration of your current work permit.
+As of 2021, work permit applications take about seven months to process at USCIS.
+Renewals can be sent 180 days before the expiration of your current work permit.

 With offices in Downtown L.A. and San Juan Capistrano, our immigration lawyers serve clients of all nationalities living in the Los Angeles, California area, including Riverside and Bakersfield and all of San Bernardino County, Orange County, San Diego County, Ventura County, and Santa Barbara County.